Sorry, you need to enable JavaScript to visit this website.

 One to one supervision

-Each student will be allocated a supervisor at the start of the first year and an academic dissertation supervisor during the second year.
+Each student will be allocated a principal supervisor at the start of the first year and a dissertation supervisor during the second year, as approved by the Degree Committee.
 Supervisors will provide general academic advice to students, and subject-specific advice relating to the dissertation.
-Students and dissertation supervisors normally meet three times for formal supervision over the course of the dissertation writing process, plus other members of the Cambridge Judge Business School teaching team will be available for further advice depending on the nature of the project.

 Feedback